SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 ### 2. Add a new module to the project descriptor

-This new directory contains all UI files and represents a new module.
-It's necessary to add information to the project descriptor, defining the new UI module.
+This new directory contains all UI files and represents a new module in the context of what we're eventually going to deploy to the SAP Cloud Platform.
+It's necessary to add information to the project descriptor that holds information relating to this.
+The information to add describes will describe this new UI module.

-:point_right: Add this new module to the project descriptor file `mta.yaml` next to, and in vertical alignment with, the other `modules` as follows:
+:point_right: Add this new module section to the project descriptor file `mta.yaml` next to, and in vertical alignment with, the other `modules` as follows:
 ```
 - name: bookshop-ui
   type: nodejs